sdushantha/tmpsms/README.md

 $ tmpsms --count 5
 ```

-If you find rerunning `tmpsms` every few second to check if your message has arrived a hastle, combine `tmpsms` with `watch`.
-Use a delay of 5 seconds as Upmasked only get updates the messages every 5 seconds.
+If you find it a hassle to rerun `tmpsms` every few seconds, use `watch` with a delay of 5 seconds.
+Upmasked only updates messages every 5 seconds.
 ```console
 $ watch -n 5 "tmpsms"
 ```